ibm-cloud-architecture/denim-compute/book/docs/development/process-user-interface.md

 ## Editing table rows with Flyout

-The BPM UI Samples (and Salient Spark site Table control referencing a demo
-<https://www.youtube.com/watch?v=ZxnvDCDY8CA>) recommend using a view inside a
-table column that edits a row (and uses Deferred Sections for lazy loading).
+The BPM UI Samples recommend using a view inside a table column that edits a row (and uses Deferred Sections for lazy loading).
 The key to this is that the Modal section is placed within a table column and bound to the list’s `currentItem`: